zuozhenggh/learning-library/developer-library/mysql-nodejs/frontend/frontend.md

 As **Value** type `${request.path[name]}` and confirm by pressing enter, for this field to be accepted.
-This takes the value from the placeholder of the route's patrh we declared before.
+This takes the value from the placeholder of the route's path we declared before.

 Then click **+Another Transform** and repeat this for the **X-Mode** header and value **state**.